Home » Industries We Serve » Food Production

 Nuts and Grain Production

-Using non-destructive testing equipment that doesn’t require shelling of nuts, we can help determine moisture contents within peanuts and other nuts at a less cost than the traditional methods.
-This equipment, used for both nuts and grains, determines that water levels are not higher than they should be.
-If water content is higher, the product will cost more since it will be heavier at the point of purchase from farmer to processor.
+We use non-destructive testing equipment that doesn’t require the shelling of nuts.
+This helps determine moisture contents within peanuts and other nuts at a lower cost than the traditional methods.
+This equipment, used for nuts and grains, determines that water levels are not higher than they should be.
+If the water content is higher, the product will cost more since it will be heavier at the point of purchase from farmer to processor.

 Dry Goods Manufacturing